GabrielGodfirst/alx-system_engineering-devops/0x00-shell_basics/README.md

 6 -> This script creates a directory in /tmp/
-7 -> This script moves Betty from /tmp to /tmp/my first directory 8 -> This script deletes betty from /tmp/ my first directory
+7 -> This script moves Betty from /tmp to /tmp/my first directory 8 -> This script deletes betty from /tmp/ my first directory 9 -> This script deletes my first directory from /tmp